WoWRoster/wowroster/uniadmin/trunk/readme.txt

 !
 The Help tab is now "selected" when there is no page defined in the url !
 UA now only accepts and scans certain file types for addons
     lua,toc,txt,tga,blp,ttf,xml,wav,mp3,nopatch
+    UniAdmin will notify you if a file was skipped
-    If there are other, NON-executable file extentions, let us know!
+    If there are other, NON-executable file extensions, let us know!
     PclZip has an option to run a pre-extract function function pclzip_pre_extract() in include/uniadmin.php
     Files not on the allowed list are not even extracted !
 Addon note tooltip now shows over entire 'name' cell !
 Tables that use the js sort are not initially sorted, improving page load times !
 Error message rows are now reddish
 !
-Set header() to xml for addon output and settings xml output !
 Logo module has been edited so different image file types could be used in the future !
 Removed `download_url` field from logo table, `filename` is used now !
 All remote addons (wowace) will now be stored locally